aguerram/demo-case-app/README.md

 # Case Application Demo

 This is a simple Spring Boot application that demonstrates a clean architecture implementation for managing cases.
-The application follows hexagonal architecture principles and provides a RESTful API for CRUD operations on cases.
+The application follows hexagonal architecture principles and Test-Driven Development (TDD) practices to provide a RESTful API for CRUD operations on cases.

 ## Technologies Used